 7.3 Centers of Excellence for Alzheimer's Disease (CEADs)

-Funding: NY DOH-funded clinical centers (currently 10 funded centers, pending verification of 2026 count).
+Funding: NY DOH-funded clinical centers (check the NYSDOH CEAD page for the current center list; the count changes with each grant cycle).
 CEADs train physicians, healthcare providers, and students on detection, diagnosis, and treatment of ADRD; they facilitate care management and linkage to community services including respite.

 7.4 Alzheimer's Association Center for Dementia Respite Innovation (CDRI)